We're all being asked to play our part to keep each other safe. Here are some tips to help you travel safely on the public transport network.

 Cashless ways to top up

-We’ve gone cashless on buses and at stations, ticket offices and hubs.
-Our staff are not handling cash, but there are still plenty of ways to top up your myki or purchase a ticket:
+There are still plenty of ways to top up your myki or purchase a ticket:

-- Top up at myki machines located at all stations
+- Top up at myki machines, located at all stations

 - Use our myki or quick top up machines at stations